When hearing protection should be used

 Give HSE's pocket card Noise: Don't lose your hearing to your employees to remind them to wear their hearing protection.
 You can also order copies from HSE Books.

-What does the law require employers to do?
+What the law requires employers to do

 You are required to:

-- provide your employees with hearing protectors if they ask for it and their noise exposure is between the lower and upper exposure action values;
+- provide your employees with hearing protectors if they ask for it and their noise exposure is between the lower and upper exposure action values

-- provide your employees with hearing protectors and make sure they use them properly when their noise exposure exceeds the upper exposure action values;
+- provide your employees with hearing protectors and make sure they use them properly when their noise exposure exceeds the upper exposure action values

-- identify hearing protection zones, ie areas where the use of hearing protection is compulsory, and mark them with signs if possible;
+- identify hearing protection zones, ie areas where the use of hearing protection is compulsory, and mark them with signs

 - provide your employees with training and information on how to use and care for the hearing protectors;